Robert Aderholt: Political positions

 The American Conservative Union's center for legislative accountability gave Aderholt a 83% lifetime conservative rating and the progressive PAC Americans for Democratic Action gave him a 5% liberal quotient in 2019.

 Abortion

 During the March for Life in Washington on January 22, 2010, Aderholt said, "The issue of abortion and the sanctity of life is something that I feel strongly about and I encourage my colleagues to look for ways to curb and stop abortions in the United States, while compassionately educating on this important issue."
 Aderholt supported the 2022 overturning of Roe v.
 Wade and called it a "watershed moment for life".

 Budget and economy

 Aderholt opposes reducing the defense budget to close the American deficit, and in May 2012 said "cuts to defense budgets – the federal government's primary Constitutional responsibility – shouldn't be the relief valve for uncontrolled domestic program spending".

+During the 2023 United States debt-ceiling crisis, Aderholt voted for the Fiscal Responsibility Act of 2023.
+Aderholt called the debt-ceiling deal between Kevin McCarthy and President Joe Biden "a step in the right direction", though he also said it was "not perfect".

 Civil rights

 Aderholt opposes same-sex marriage.
 Aderholt condemned the Supreme Court decision in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the US constitution.
 He has received high ratings from the Family Research Council, the Traditional Values Coalition, and the American Family Association.
 In 2013, the Human Rights Campaign gave him a score of 0 on its Congressional Scorecard.